Saturday, February 14, 2009

-It's sad that a twenty year career can be condensed into one unfortunate play.
+It's unfortunate that a twenty year career can be condensed into one unfortunate play.
 For a Cubs fan like me, his career was so much more, so much better.

 Buckner was acquired by the Cubs in January of 1977 along with shortstop Ivan DeJesus for Rick Monday.
 He came over as damaged goods.
 A severe ankle injury had limited his mobility as an outfielder.
 The Dodgers had Steve Garvey over at first base, and so there was nowhere for Buckner to play, hence the trade to the Cubs.